sankarsubramanian/m2x-c/README.md

 Besides the normal way of returning raw JSON strings, we also include [parson](https://github.com/kgabis/parson) to help parse the returned values and return JSON objects to ease programmer's work.

-For each M2X API function, we also have a JSON variant, which is prefixed as `m2x_json_...`, which returns a `JSON_Value *` typed sturct.
+For each M2X API function, we also have a JSON variant, which is prefixed as `m2x_json_...`, which returns a `JSON_Value *` typed struct.
 You can use the [APIs](https://github.com/kgabis/parson/blob/master/parson.h) provided by parson to peek into this struct and get all kinds of values in this JSON object/array very easily.

 You can refer to the example `read_feeds` for a rough idea on how to use the parson library.

 ## JSON Serializer

 In the M2X C library, we provide a JSON serializer implementation to help you build JSON strings that you can use in writer functions.
 With the JSON serializer, you can easily build a JSON array or object containing arbitrary levels of (nested) data structure.
-All data types in JSON(null, boolean, number and string) are supported.
+All data types in JSON (null, boolean, number and string) are supported.
 Please refer to the example `post_multiple_json` for an example on how to use the library.

-What's worth mentioning is that since floating point number(such as double) may contain as many as several hundred bytes.
-We don't yet have a native function for packing arbitrary double in the JSON serializer.
+It's worth mentioning that since floating point numbers (such as double) may contain as many as several hundred bytes, we don't yet have a native function for packing arbitrary double in the JSON serializer.
 If you really do want to use double, you can specify your own precision level, use `sprintf` to keep it in a char buffer and then use `json_pack_value` to pack the data.

 ## Verbose mode

-To help debugging M2X API functions, M2X library supports a verbose mode.
+To help in debugging M2X API functions, the M2X C library supports a verbose mode.
 You can use the following code to turn it on:

 ```
 m2x_set_verbose(ctx, 1);
 ```

-When verbose mode is on, M2X C library will print a lot of debugging information from libcurl to `stdout`.
+When verbose mode is on, the M2X C library will print debugging information from libcurl to `stdout`.
 An example of the output looks like this:

 ```
 * Adding handle: conn: 0x7fdc33004400